Kibrael/RPG/python/skills.md

 - Every non-roll related rank gives a boon.

 Skills relate to either the mental or physical aspect of an attribute depending on how it is being used, final decision is with the game master.

+### Using Skills
+progress ticks: a measure of completion of an activity. a progress tick is equivalent to 1 combat round of work.
+- Note: skills that normally require significant time or attention, such as research, ritual magic, mechanics, welding, etc are used in `emergency` status during combat

+### Emergency Status Effect on Skills
+less power
+rushed
+temporary
+likely to break
+"just enough to work"

 **Skill Specializations:**
 Represented through the boons chosen.
 A boon can be chosen for a subskill such as `spotting` within `stalking`.